SecKC/SecKCoin/README.md

 * Coins Generated Per Day: 7,701,120

 ## ⏣Requirements ##
-* Wallet is Windows Only.
-It does work with Wine.
-Tested with Ubuntu 14.04 and OSX.
+* Wallet supports Windows and Linux!
+It does work with Wine + OSX.
 (I know I know, I am working on mobile clients)
 * Use at your own risk. https://malwr.com/analysis/NDI1NjFiODkyMmZlNDBmNzliZDgxNDc0NzYwMTFjNjY/
 * https://www.virustotal.com/en/file/baf7bd5898625db01a2b03c42ceeb0e18643b89ad07203cd3808cadcc02dbe06/analysis/1460854630/
 * This software is currently detected as malware because it is "unknown" and mines cryptocurrency and is based off of "BitcoinMiner".
 Since this application uses computer resources it is classififed as a potentially unwanted application (PUP).